caseycs/php-error-log-parser/README.md

 * separate servers by `hostname` field in `extra_columns`
 * separate fpm/apache/cli the same way
 * totally custom writer for any storage
-* handle catchable errors, save them in json, parse and separate data in different columns in storage
+* handle all catchable errors, save them in json, parse it in processor, separate data by columns in storage